toddbluhm/cordova-plugin-launchscreen-storyboard/README.md

 # Preferences
 - **`StoryboardName`** - The name of the storyboard that contains your launch screen view controller.
 This will only instantiate the top level view controller in the storyboard.
+(Default: `CDVLaunchScreen`)

 - **`FadeOut`** - Enable/Disable the view fading out when its told to `hide()`.
 This uses an EaseOut function.